Todos Santos, Mexico

 For clarification chimichangas aren’t Mexican but tacky tex mex.

 But on the bus to Todos Santos a vendor climbed on selling tortas (delicious sandwiches on a toasted bun) and burritos??
+Mexican burritos??

 This was not a tourist bus so I knew something was up, did Mexicans finally cave to crappy tex-mex?

-Turns out there are burritos on the West Coast but far from what you see above, there’s no rice or veggies just some meet, onion and poblano pepper wrapped up for a quick meat snack.
+Turns out there are burritos on the West Coast but far from what you see above, there’s no rice or veggies just some meat, onion and poblano pepper wrapped up for a quick meat snack.

 But it’s still delicious.